Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Jones Apparel of Texas II, LTD at its El Paso facility, reporting 77 affected workers.
+Topping the list was Jones Apparel of Texas II at its El Paso facility, reporting 77 affected workers.
 Valley-Dynamo L.P followed with 70 workers.

 Trend & Outlook